Nothing has tested my frugal super powers more than planning a wedding in New York City.

 There are two:

-The first was the day-of coordinator.
+The first was the day-of coordinator, who we found from Thumbtack (searched for ‘wedding coordinator’).
 We negotiated the cost down $600 since our wedding was small, had fewer things to coordinate, and we were really organized already.
 At first I questioned whether or not this was needed because our wedding was so small.
 Plus, we planned everything ourselves and since I’m a natural planner, I did the day-of timeline, put together all the floor plans, etc. However, our coordinator was awesome and if she wasn’t there, I would have been worrying about all these details on the day of instead of being present at my own wedding.
 10/10 would recommend.

 The second best thing we did was give my friend an iPhone to record the ceremony and various bits throughout the day.
 Having some video was really important to me, but I didn’t think a professional was worth it, so we put my friend in the second row so she could tape the ceremony from her seat.
 The footage isn’t perfect, but it didn’t have to be.
 Seeing people move and talk is so much different than a static photo, and I’m so happy we were able to capture some moments.